jgperrin/net.jgp.books.spark.ch07/README.md

 Welcome to Spark with Java, chapter 7.
 This chapter covers file ingestion from CSV, JSON, XML, and text.

+Notes:
+ 1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10.
-Note: this project is still using Scala v2.11 as the related libraries are not yet available in Scala v2.12.
+ 1. This project is still using Scala v2.11 as the related libraries are not yet available in Scala v2.12.
+ 1. As of now this application only uses Spark v2.0.2.

 ---